dpgithub87/Pokedex/README.md

 ### Cache
 - Implement any distributed cache (such as Redis) to cache the upstream API responses
 - Have to limit the maximum number of Pokemons based on the intended consumption of the API.
 Alternatively, you can go for higher subscription in any paas model cloud cache.

+### Docker Image creation via pipelines
+You can use the PodedexApi/Dockerfile in any build pipelines to build images that can be published to any cloud container registry, then deployed to the Kubernetes cluster by Release pipelines.
+Sample Tech stack: Azure DevOps build pipeline, Release pipeline, Azure Container Registry & AKS

 ### Deployment & Observability
 - Deploy it in any of the Kubernetes services such as AKS or EKS or private hosted Kubernetes